Toward a new theory of the fractional quantum Hall effect: Laughlin state at

 \subsubsection{Five to eight particles}

 The cases of $N=5,\dots,8$ particles can be analyzed similarly.
-The full tables with all many-body configurations and their weights are very large and not shown here; they can be found in Supplementary Materials, see Appendix \ref{app:suppl}.
+The full tables with all many-body configurations and their weights are very large and not shown here; they can be found in Ref. \cite{datafiles}, see Appendix \ref{app:suppl}.
 Here, I give only a brief overview of some key features of the Laughlin function expansions that are useful for the subsequent analysis of the problem.

-The number of many-body configurations which are \textit{not} used in the Laughlin wave function dramatically grows with the number of particles $N$.
-Table \ref{tab:LaughZeroStates} shows the total number of many-body configurations for given $N$ and ${\cal L}$, $N_{mbs}(N,{\cal L})$, the number of states which do not contribute to the Laughlin wave function $N_{mbs}^{=0}$, the number of states which give a nonzero contribution to $\Psi_{\rm RL}$, $N_{mbs}^{\neq 0}$, and the percentage of many-body configuration \textit{not contributing} to the Laughlin function (\ref{LaughlinWFm3}) (denoted as ``\% zero'' in the Table \ref{tab:LaughZeroStates}).
-One sees that, while for $N=3$ ``only'' 28.57\% of all possible many-body configurations are not used in the Laughlin wave function, at $N=8$ this number increases up to 90.54\%.
+The number of many-body configurations which are \textit{not} used in the LS dramatically grows with the number of particles $N$.
+Table \ref{tab:LaughZeroStates} shows the total number of many-body configurations for given $N$ and ${\cal L}$, $N_{mbs}(N,{\cal L})$, the number of states $N_{mbs}^{=0}$ which do not contribute to the LS, the number of states which give a nonzero contribution to $\Psi_{\rm LS}^{(m=3)}$, $N_{mbs}^{\neq 0}$, and the percentage of many-body configuration \textit{not contributing} to the function (\ref{LaughlinWF}) (denoted as ``\% zero'' in the Table \ref{tab:LaughZeroStates}).
+One sees that, while for $N=3$ ``only'' 28.57\% of all possible many-body configurations are not used in the LS, at $N=8$ this number increases up to 90.54\%.